DongSky/few-shot-vit/README.md

 - tensorboardx

 ## Update
-June 4th, 2022: we upload the meta-tuning phase of SUN-D.
+June 4th, 2022: we upload the meta-training phase and the meta-tuning phase of SUN-D.

 June 4th, 2022: we upload the teacher training code in the meta-training phase of SUN.